The Methodology Center at Purdue (MCAP) is now accepting applications for our NIH-supported Summer Institute on Longitudinal Data Analysis

 Dr. Trenton D. Mize (MCAP Co-Director)

 Dr. Mize is the Dean's Associate Professor of Sociology and Statistics (by courtesy) and a quantitative methodologist with expertise in categorical data analysis, latent variable modeling, and data visualization.
-His research develops and applies innovative methods for analyzing complex social data, and he regularly teaches graduate courses on categorical data and experimental design.
+His research develops and applies innovative methods for analyzing complex social data, and he regularly teaches graduate courses on categorical data analysis, data visualization, and experimental design.

 Dr. James A. McCann (MCAP Co-Director)